puginarug/GreenTemp/Site/Building-the-system.md

 ![our circuit](https://user-images.githubusercontent.com/107586157/176541063-b7465c39-da76-41f2-b240-bf56e5ab83b7.jpg)

 # Placement In the Greenhouse
-In the next diagram you can see how we placed our sensors in the green house:
+In the following diagram you can see how we placed our sensors in the green house:

 <p align="center">